-Bureau Verifus has implemented and applies a Code of Ethics, which meets the requirements of the International Federation of Inspections Agencies (IFIA), across the business to ensure that its employees maintain integrity, objectivity, professional competence and due care, confidentiality, professional behavior and high ethical standards in their day-to-day business activities.
+Bureau Verita has implemented and applies a Code of Ethics, which meets the requirements of the International Federation of Inspections Agencies (IFIA)2, across the business to ensure that its employees maintain integrity, objectivity, professional competence and due care, confidentiality, professional behavior and high ethical standards in their day-to-day business activities.
+We consider this to be equivalent to the requirements of the IESBA code2.

-Bureau Veritas Japan Co., Ltd Yokohama, Japar June 28, 2023
+Bureau Veritas Japan Co., Ltd. Yokohama, Japan June 28, 2024